Mioke/SwiftyArchitecture/README-AppDocker.md

 }
 ```

-Developers can create `Object`s and store them anywhere they like, and only thing you should care about is the version of `Object`s.
-When a `Object` has changed, you should update the `StoreVersions`.
-For the flexibility design, the `StoreVersion` has two seperated schema version for `cache` and `persistance`, but in fact many developers may use both of them to store their `Object`.
-So for better and more convenient usage, you can wrap it with a new class with unique version.
+When any `Object` has changed, it is important to update the `StoreVersions`.
+For a more flexible design, the `StoreVersion` has separate schema versions for `.cache` and `.persistence`.
+However, many developers may use both to store their `Object`s.
+To improve usage convenience and flexibility, it is recommended to wrap the `StoreVersions` in a new class with a unique version.